 Is there a system to capture innovative ideas – could it be a set of forms or tables on the intranet or a tailor-made innovation capture system?
 Are employees aware of such systems?
 Do employees know how to use these systems?

 Suppose the workforce does not have access to the necessary technology and doesn’t feel comfortable communicating with upper management.
 In that case, there may be times when you miss out on potentially innovative ideas.
 Therefore, providing employees with the best communication mediums for sharing their ideas is necessary.
-Creating designated spaces where individuals can share innovative ideas takes a step further toward capturing enterprise-wide innovations.
+Creating designated spaces, and equipping intuitive tools where individuals can share innovative ideas takes a step further toward capturing enterprise-wide innovations.

 This is where idea management tools like InspireIP Ideas can help.
 Want to know more about how our tool can help you and your organization achieve your objectives?
 Learn more here or send us a mail at firstname.lastname@example.org and we can walk you through our tool.